srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     The Explorer pane of Visual Studio Code should now list two C# project files:

-    * SimulatedDevice.cs
+    * CaveDevice.cs
-    * SimulatedDevice.csproj
+    * CaveDevice.csproj

 #### Task 2: Update the Device Connection String

-1. In Visual Studio Code Explorer pane, to open the SimulatedDevice.cs file, click **SimulatedDevice.cs**.
+1. In Visual Studio Code Explorer pane, to open the CaveDevice.cs file, click **CaveDevice.cs**.

 1. In the Editor view, locate the code line containing the `s_connectionString` variable.